All Episodes

 Yeah, I agree.

-It wasn't it wasn't that campaign.
+It wasn't that campaign.

-Well, in any case, the the upshot of all of these cases is that you can't afford to treat the advice that you're getting from the CDC, from your doctor, from anybody who's downstream of these mainstream narratives because it can very easily steer you into a very meaningful kind of harm, right?
+Well, in any case, the upshot of all of these cases is that you can't afford to treat the advice that you're getting from the CDC, from your doctor, from anybody who's downstream of these mainstream narratives, because it can very easily steer you into a very meaningful kind of harm, right?

-And that was the first the first story that you had, uh Bobby Kennedy testifying before Congress at the CDC CDC research on the MMR uh, yes, on a link between um early administration before 36 months of the MMR vaccine in children in a county in Georgia uh was correlated with uh like a 260% increase in uh autism diagnoses.
+Yes, on a link between early administration before 36 months of the MMR vaccine in children in a county in Georgia was correlated with like a 260% increase in autism diagnoses.

 Okay.